Questions & Answers

 What is Hatha yoga?

 There are so many styles and expressions of yoga that is can be very confusing.
-Hatha Yoga describes any of the physical practices of yoga.
+Hatha Yoga uses postures and breathing as a tool to facilitate mental stillness, clarity and and ease.
 Yoga has eight limbs, only one of which, asana, involves doing yoga poses.
 All yoga where you are moving your body is Hatha Based.
 Read more here about common Hatha Yoga based practices.

 What age do you have to be to do yoga?

 Young (ages 7–8) children can playfully be introduced to yoga.
 Children should never be forced into poses as their bodies are still developing.
 No one is ever too old to learn yoga.
 However, yoga will look different as we age.
 Modifications should be considered and used for all ages.
-Yoga is a science of the mind (not the body) as long as you’re breathing and practicing presence you are doing yoga.
-The most advanced practitioners will be more subtle in their movement.
+Yoga is a science of the mind, not the body.
+Yoga is a practice of breath and awareness.
+Evolving our practice requires weaving deep internal listening into our actions.
+An advanced is not necessarily more physically demanding.

 It is quality NOT quantity that matters.
-Flexibility is one component of a well rounded Yoga practice.
-Although it might appear that someone who is very flexible can perform yoga asanas (postures) better than a less flexible person, this is a misconception.
+Flexibility is a by-product of practicing Hatha yoga Although it might appear that someone who is very flexible can perform yoga postures" better" than a less flexible person, this is a misconception.
 Yoga should not be confused with gymnastics.
-Yoga aims to develop one’s understanding, alignment, and awareness through subtle adjustments made to the body—the skin, muscles, tendons and joints—while in a yoga posture.
+Yoga aims to develop one’s understanding, alignment, and awareness through subtle adjustments made to the body—the skin, muscles, tendons and joints— while in a yoga posture.
 Therefore, it is not important whether you can touch your head to the knees when bending forward.
 Flexibility does make achieving postures easier.
 But it is only one element of many necessary for a good asana.
 Flexibility is also developed with dedicated practice.